 The Town provides medical, prescription drug, and mental health/ substance abuse to retirees and their covered dependents.
 All active employees who retire from the Town and meet the eligibility criteria will receive these benefits.

 C. Funding Policy

-Non-union and union retirees with less than 20 years of service contribute 100% of the cost of the health plan.
+Non-union and union retirees contribute 100% of the cost of the health plan.

 D. Annual OPEB Costs and Net OPEB Obligation